 Main Disaster Recovery types

-- Disaster Recovery at hypervisor level.
+• Disaster Recovery at hypervisor level.

-- Disaster Recovery at storage level.
+• Disaster Recovery at storage level

-- Disaster Recovery at application level.
+• Disaster Recovery at application level.

 Why should your company have a DR plan?

-Let’s start with a comparison!
-Why do we insure a house or a car?
-That is right, because we want to be protected against any accident, disaster or eventuality.
+Why would we insure a house or a car?
+That is right, because we want to be protected against any accident or disaster.
 This same reason applies to a company’s IT.
-A DR plan is essential for protecting your company’s data and functionalities against any contingency that may occur.

 What are you protected against with a Disaster Recovery plan?